ajhanisch/ORDPRO/README.md

 * PERMS Automation

  Ordpro bridges the gap of orders being processed and them quickly making it to each soldiers PERMS.
-When the user specifies the `--combine` option when creating orders, ordpro will combine the created orders into files that contain no more than two-hundred and fifty (250) orders in them to be immediately input into PERMS integrator with no manual editing or user interaction.
+When the user specifies the `--combine` option when creating orders, Ordpro will combine the created orders into files that contain no more than two-hundred and fifty (250) orders in them to be immediately input into PERMS integrator with no manual editing or user interaction.
 This feature does the required editing and combining of orders, previously manually done by the unit administrator for each soldier.
 This feature allows a soldiers orders to be put into PERMS the same day, or hour for that matter, the order was published and distributed within AFCOS.
 This feature has helped a state-wide amount of soldiers PERMS data to be caught up from more than two (2) years behind in initial building of Ordpro in a matter of minutes.

 * Verbosity